StelFoog/debate-club-js/README.md

-# Debate Club JS
+# Debate Club

-Created to be a simple, light-weight argument handler.
+A simple, light-weight argument parser for node.js.

 ## How to use

 To start we send in what flags we wish to accept in an object where every acceptable flag is listed as an object.
-These objects can accept an alias letter and and if the flag is boolean (defaults to `true`).
+These objects can accept an alias letter and if the flag is boolean (defaults to `true`).

 The aliases define what "miniflags" which are accepted.